wydialang/emotion-detection/README.md

 (group project) built a tensorflow model with keras

-tested both MLP and CNN neural networks on detecting emotions in a human face
+tested both MLP and CNN neural networks for detecting emotions in a human face

 attempt to improve accuracy (human accuracy is about 65%, and we think machines can do better!)